ckotzbauer/simple-tree-component/docs/events.md

 Currently the only official events are `selectionChanged` and `selectionChanging`.
 The optional third event-object parameter is only used for the `selectionChanging` event to allow a event-cancellation with `e.preventDefault()`.
 This will abort the current event and avoid any changes on the data-layer.
 There are numerous internal events (prefixed with `_`).
 Do not use them directly.

+**Note**: When selection changes due-to an api-call rather than a click- or key-event, no `selectionChanged` or `selectionChanging` events are fired.